Dr. Michael D. Grant, M.D., F.A.C.S.

 Sonography- A procedure in which sound waves determine the density of a mass (solid or fluid-filled

-Tamoxifen (Nolvadex)– an "anti-estrogen" pill often given to slow or stop tumor growth.
+Tamoxifen (Nolvadex)– This is an "anti-estrogen" pill often given to slow or stop tumor growth.
 It is commonly used for treatment of patients with breast cancers that express estrogen and/or progesterone receptor activity.
 Tamoxifen is also used as a "chemoprevention" agent to reduce the risk of developing breast cancer in some women who have not been diagnosed with the disease.